amcbulao/itelective3-web/README.md

 </p>
 <img src="./images/addu-cs-logo.png" width="150" align="right" alt="AdDU CS Department logo." title="AdDU CS Department logo">

-A centralized system to manage the academics department of an educational institution.
+A centralized system to simplify tasks involved in managing the academics department of an educational institution.

 This project was initiated in compliance with the needs of the **Ateneo de Davao University - Computer Studies** organization.